4 Helpful / 0 Not

 Other Thoughts: This course just needs some attention.

 Tees can be easily cleared of weeds and re limestoned.
 I personally love this course.
+Nothing has changed since my older review.

 Mud boots and discs